-If you are working on the .NET platform, you can use extension functions written in any of the .NET languages (for example, C#).
+If you are working on the .NET platform on a Windows machine, you can use extension functions written in any of the .NET languages (for example, C#).
 A .NET extension function can be used within an XPath or XQuery expression to invoke a constructor, property, or method (static or instance) within a .NET class.